 Although many of those deaths could have been prevented, “Our medical system has struggled to provide quality dialysis treatment,” says Abdiev.
 Dialysis clients “face problems like outdated facility and equipment, difficulty controlling infections among patients, and poor water quality.”

 Abdiev and many of his colleagues believe that a new public-private partnership (PPP) expected to dramatically improve dialysis services across the country will better serve patients and their families.
-With IFC’s advisory support, the country’s first-ever PPP makes it possible for Fresenius Medical Care to provide cutting-edge dialysis services to patients across four major cities of the Kyrgyz Republic, including the capital.
+With support from Austria's Federal Ministry of Finance, the Swiss State Secretariat for Economic Affairs (SECO), and the Hungarian Export-Import Bank, IFC helped deliver the country’s first-ever PPP—making it possible for Fresenius Medical Care to provide cutting-edge dialysis services to patients across four major cities of the Kyrgyz Republic, including the capital.
 About 75 percent of the country’s total population will be covered by the centers.
 The private investment in the country’s health-care system demonstrates that investors have confidence in the nation and facilitates future investments.

 Fresenius Medical Care is expected to set up four advanced dialysis centers and start providing the services to patients in mid-2018.
 A dialysis session will include coverage of all necessary drugs; prior to this transaction, public dialysis patients had to purchase these expensive medicines themselves.
 In another leap forward for patients, the company will introduce peritoneal dialysis, a procedure that allows individuals to perform dialysis at home.
 Because dialysis treatment requires three sessions per week, each lasting at least four hours, the new offering is among the most sought-after solutions on the market.
 It can dramatically improve patients’ quality of life—especially for those who live in rural areas, far from hospitals, and for children with chronic kidney disease.
 This is the first time it will be available in the Kyrgyz Republic.